Working Group Sub-Committee

 A. You may withdraw from the plan by giving written notice at least two weeks before the next payment date.

-Q. Change of Account
+Q. Bank Account Changes

 If you change your chequing account please advise the Finance Department by providing a new VOID cheque, at least two weeks before the next payment is due.